margo/specification/system-design/specification/problem-types.md

 - **Type URI:** `https://docs.margo.org/specification/problem-types#device-not-found`
 - **HTTP status:** 404 Not Found
-- **Summary:** No device with the given deviceId was found for the client.
+- **Summary:** No device with the given targetName was found for the client.

 This problem type is returned when a DELETE request references a device that does not exist for the authenticated client.